-- a.
-A student who, in a first offense, violates Section III by possessing or using, controlled substances, drugs, unauthorized medications, look-alike drugs or drug related paraphernalia in violation of Wyoming law, while on school property, in transit to or from school, at a school function, or while a participant in any activities sponsored, sanctioned or controlled by the school or the Wyoming High School Activities Association, whether on or off school property, shall be suspended from school for up to eight (8) days and may receive additional disciplinary action including expulsion from school for the remainder of the school year depending on the circumstances. - b.
-A student who, in a second offense, violates Section III by possessing or using, controlled substances, drugs, unauthorized medications, look-alike drugs or drug related paraphernalia in violation of Wyoming law, while on school property, in transit to or from school, at a school function, or while a participant in any activities sponsored, sanctioned or controlled by the school or the Wyoming High School Activities Association, whether on or off school property, shall be suspended for up to ten (10) days and may receive additional disciplinary action including expulsion from school for up to one (1) year depending on the circumstances. - c.
-A student who, in a third offense, violates Section III by possessing or using, controlled substances, drugs, unauthorized medications, look-alike drugs or drug related paraphernalia in violation of Wyoming law, while on school property, in transit to or from school, at a school function, or while a participant in any activities sponsored, sanctioned or controlled by the school or the Wyoming High School Activities Association, whether on or off school property, shall receive disciplinary action up to and including expulsion from school for up to one (1) year depending on the circumstances.
+- A. A student who, in a first offense, violates Section III by possessing or using, controlled substances, drugs, unauthorized medications, look-alike drugs or drug related paraphernalia in violation of Wyoming law, while on school property, in transit to or from school, at a school function, or while a participant in any activities sponsored, sanctioned or controlled by the school or the Wyoming High School Activities Association, whether on or off school property, shall be suspended from school for up to eight (8) days and may receive additional disciplinary action including expulsion from school for the remainder of the school year depending on the circumstances. - B. A student who, in a second offense, violates Section III by possessing or using, controlled substances, drugs, unauthorized medications, look-alike drugs or drug related paraphernalia in violation of Wyoming law, while on school property, in transit to or from school, at a school function, or while a participant in any activities sponsored, sanctioned or controlled by the school or the Wyoming High School Activities Association, whether on or off school property, shall be suspended for up to ten (10) days and may receive additional disciplinary action including expulsion from school for up to one (1) year depending on the circumstances. - C. A student who, in a third offense, violates Section III by possessing or using, controlled substances, drugs, unauthorized medications, look-alike drugs or drug related paraphernalia in violation of Wyoming law, while on school property, in transit to or from school, at a school function, or while a participant in any activities sponsored, sanctioned or controlled by the school or the Wyoming High School Activities Association, whether on or off school property, shall receive disciplinary action up to and including expulsion from school for up to one (1) year depending on the circumstances.

-TYPE IV - MANUFACTURING OR DISTRIBUTING OF CONTROLLED SUBSTANCE, UNAUTHORIZED MEDICATION, LOOK-ALIKE DRUGS OR DRUG PARAPHERNALIA a.
-A student who violates Section III by manufacturing, or distributing controlled substances, drugs, unauthorized medications, look-alike drugs or drug related paraphernalia in violation of Wyoming law, while on school property, in transit to or from school, at a school function or while a participant in any activities sponsored, sanctioned or controlled by the school or the Wyoming High School Activities Association, whether on or off school property, shall receive disciplinary action up to and including expulsion from school for up to one (1) year depending on the circumstances.
+TYPE IV - MANUFACTURING OR DISTRIBUTING OF CONTROLLED SUBSTANCE, UNAUTHORIZED MEDICATION, LOOK-ALIKE DRUGS OR DRUG PARAPHERNALIA sanctioned or controlled by the school or the Wyoming High School Activities Association, whether on or off school property, shall receive disciplinary action up to and including expulsion from school for up to one (1) year depending on the circumstances.